-In 1940, the 45th Infantry Division participated in the largest maneuvers in US Army history.
-Involving more than 400,000 soldiers, the Louisiana Maneuvers tested Army concepts and doctrine to validate the capabilities of a rapidly expanding Army after years of neglect.
+In 1940, the 45th Infantry Division participated in the largest maneuvers in US Army history.2 Involving more than 400,000 soldiers, the Louisiana Maneuvers tested Army concepts and doctrine to validate the capabilities of a rapidly expanding Army after years of neglect.
 While many senior commanders involved in the maneuvers retired due to old age over the next year, other Army officers who shaped the Army during WWII earned their initial fame during the Louisiana Maneuvers.
 Using antiquated equipment, the poorly trained 45th Infantry Division soldiers did not inspire confidence through their execution of the maneuvers.
 They did, however, have a single bright spot during the initial exercise.
 They pushed back an attack by the 2nd Armored Division, then commanded by Maj.
-Gen. George Patton, in the decisive battle during the first phase of the exercise.
-Despite poor performance overall during the maneuvers, the division was called to active duty a month later as the Army continued its preparations to go to war.
-The 45th Infantry Division conducted combat training in Oklahoma, Texas, Massachusetts, and New York before moving to Virginia for final training and embarkation for North Africa.
+Gen. George Patton, in the decisive battle during the first phase of the exercise.3 Despite poor performance overall during the maneuvers, the division was called to active duty a month later as the Army continued its preparations to go to war.
+The 45th Infantry Division conducted combat training in Oklahoma, Texas, Massachusetts, and New York before moving to Virginia for final training and embarkation for North Africa.4 would be known.

-The division arrived in North Africa on 22 June 1943 and immediately began final rehearsals for Operation Husky, as the invasion of Sicily would be known.
 The 45th Infantry Division was assigned to II Corps, part of the newly activated American 7th Army, and assigned the mission of guarding the British 8th Army's left flank during the invasion.
-The 1st Infantry Division simultaneously landed to the west of the 45th Infantry Division while elements of the 82nd Airborne dropped behind the beaches to prevent Italian and German forces from counterattacking against the II Corps beachheads.
+The 1st Infantry Division simultaneously landed to the west of the 45th Infantry Division while elements of the 82nd Airborne dropped behind the beaches to prevent Italian and German forces from counterattacking against the II Corps beachheads.5